 Talent spotting can be a natural offshoot of new-hire reporting processes.
 Quality of hire feeds naturally into the identification of HiPo, but there is a chasm between spotting talent with high performance and leveraging that into accurately predicting future success.

 There is a vast difference between individuals with high potential, and individuals who display high performance.
-While a high performing employee may have potential to do more in a larger role, there’s not a 1:1 correlation.
+While a high-performing employee may have the potential to do more in a larger role, there’s not a 1:1 correlation.

 In some cases, the big fish, small pond phenomenon may apply, and an employee may simply be very, very good at their job but lack the drive or skills to be effective further up the ladder.
 Meanwhile, another employee may not be performing at their peak, simply because they aren’t challenged and motivated to do so.